 “Sounds great, but it cant be that easy!”
 Actually, it is.
 Gone are the days when you had to enter every single transaction by hand and check it with a calculator.
 Today you can import your transactions directly from your bank accounts into your accounting software.
 QuickBooks Online, for example, will automatically pull your bank transactions and even memorize what accounts and classes they are likely to go in based on previous data.

 Still sound like too much?
 Sure, I get it.
 You’ve got enough on your plate already.
-Fortunately accounting is one of those things that it is easy to outsource.
-Unlike grant writing, or direct program support, accounting doesn’t require a huge amount of internal knowledge regarding your organization.
-An external bookkeeper can do everything electronically and you get crisp, clean reports sent straight to your inbox.
-If you don't have the budget for an external bookkeeper, you can atleast get some help to get the systems set-up and take it from there.
+Fortunately nonprofit bookkeeping is one of those things that it is easy to outsource.
+Unlike grant writing, or direct program support, outsourced nonprofit bookkeeping doesn’t require a huge amount of internal knowledge regarding your organization.
+An external nonprofit bookkeeper can do everything electronically and you get crisp, clean reports sent straight to your inbox.
+If you don't have the budget for an external bookkeeper, you can at-least get some help to get the systems set-up and take it from there.

 I hope this article makes you feel hopeful at the very least, and hopefully excited.
 If you’re interested in an external bookkeeper don’t hesitate to call for a free consultation.

-Joe Golinveaux is founder of Mighty Nonprofits, a company providing fundraising, communication and accounting services for small nonprofits.
+Joe Golinveaux is founder of Mighty Nonprofits, a company providing bookkeeping services for small and medium sized nonprofits.